appacademy/Module-2-Resources/README.md

 To clone the repo run this command in the directory of your choice:

-    git clone -b <your-cohort-branchname> --single-branch <remote-repo-url>
+    git clone -b <your-cohort-branchname> --single-branch <remote-repo-url> <new-folder-name>

 - `<your-cohort-branchname>` will follow the format of __your cohort's__ `Year-Month-Cohort` (e.g., `2022-January-Cohort`).

 - `<remote-repo-url>` will depend on if you are using SSH or PAT to access GitHub.

+- `<new-folder-name>` will change the name of the local repo to this name (e.g., "my-mod-2-resources", etc.)

+[See below for examples][examples].

+If you intend to make a second clone, you should rename the previous cloned repo or git will give you an error.
+Altneratively, you can append an additional option to the above `git clone` command which will be the name of your newly cloned repo.
+See example below.

-This command will clone the resource repo and only grab the branch relevant to your cohort, while making it the default branch of your local repo.
+These commands will clone the resource repo and only grab the branch relevant to your cohort, while making it the default branch of your local repo.
 This branch with be preserved as your cohort left it to utilize at your convenience in the future.

+Cloning this branch, as demonstrated, will enable GitHub to track your contributions should you change the remote to your own repositority (see the [git flow guide][connecting] how to do this).

-### Example:
+### Examples:

 #### _Note, the version you use depends on how you have previously setup your GitHub authentication.
 Usually only one method is utilized._